- First Time Builders

 In the Armstrong Steel Network, I’ve often said that the best, easiest, and most cost-effective way to get a steel building is directly from the factory.
 But what makes the Direct Buy process so easy?

 Your role in the steel building project!

-Sure, you’re going to have to do some homework before hand, but that’s true in any purchase process.
+Sure, you’re going to have to do some homework beforehand, but that’s true in any purchase process.
 When you’re choosing a steel building provider, for instance, we recommend coming into the project with a little knowledge of the dimensions you want, a timeline of your project, your land and financing ready in hand, and of course (and this is a big one) your city or county building regulations.
-We always encourage every first time builder to find out his or her area’s zoning regulations and elevations.
+We always encourage every first-time builder to find out his or her area’s zoning regulations and elevations.
 You can find out this information by placing a call to your local building authority.
-After that, you can give your specifics to your steel building provider, and they can generate a quote based off your individual requirements.
+After that, you can give your specifics to your steel building provider, and they can generate a quote based on your individual requirements.

 How do you know what steel building provider to select?

 Steel building providers are broken up into two main categories: Steel building brokers and steel building manufacturers.
 A steel building broker is essentially a middleman between you, the potential builder, and a steel building manufacturer.
 A broker will shop your building design around and award it to the highest bidder while paying little attention to quality.
 Many times, they’ll buy the cheapest building (regardless of who makes it), mark it up, and pass the engineering and design to others.
 Brokers are oftentimes only in the business of outsourcing and finding the cheapest price to maximize their own profits.